AdobeDocs/experience-platform.en/help/edge/extension/event-types.md

 ## [!UICONTROL Send event complete]

 Typically, your property in Platform Launch would have one or more rules using the [[!UICONTROL Send event] action](action-types.md#send-event) to send events to Adobe Experience Platform Edge Network.
 Each time an event is sent to Edge Network, a response is returned to the browser with useful data.
-Without the [!UICONTROL Send event complete] event type, we wouldn't have access to this returned data.
+Without the [!UICONTROL Send event complete] event type, you wouldn't have access to this returned data.

-To access the returned data, we will create a separate rule.
-We will then add a [!UICONTROL Send event complete] event to the rule.
+To access the returned data, you will need to create a separate rule.
+You will then add a [!UICONTROL Send event complete] event to the rule.
 This rule will now be triggered each time a successful response is received from the server as a result of a [!UICONTROL Send event] action.

 When a [!UICONTROL Send event complete] event triggers a rule, it provides data returned from the server that may be useful to accomplish certain tasks.
 Typically, you will add a [!UICONTROL Custom code] action (from Platform Launch's [!UICONTROL Core] extension) to the same rule that contains the [!UICONTROL Send event complete] event.
 In the [!UICONTROL Custom code] action, your custom code will have access to a variable named `event`.
 This `event` variable will contain the data returned from the server.